yanuar2185/xray-auto-install/CONTRIBUTING.md

 **Happy Contributing!** 🎯

-*"The best way to predict the future is to create it."* - Peter Drucker
+*"The best way to predict the future is to create it."* - Copyright (c) 2024 yanuar2185/poetra21